Helenisme/fictional-octo-guacamole/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
-       * GitHub username 1:       name 1:
+       * GitHub username 1: Helenisme      name 1: Yingxin Han
        * GitHub username 2:       name 2:
        * GitHub username 3: aveserat       name 3: Andrew Veserat
        * GitHub username 4:       name 4: